Abstracts

 Article abstract

-Abstracts usually accompany research articles - in many journals the abstract is published as part of the article, between the title and the proper text.
+Abstracts usually accompany research articles - in many journals the abstract is published as part of the article, after the title bur before the proper text.
 Abstract services and journal providers publish abstracts, which serve to inform prospective readers about the contents of the article.

 At many departments, students writing their degree projects are required to include an abstract.
 These are sometimes made available in university repositories of degree projects and theses, such as LUP Student Papers at Lund University.